MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-create-azuread-roles-and-resource-roles-review.md

 ---
-title: Create an access review of Azure resource and Azure AD roles in Privileged Identity Management - Azure AD | Microsoft Docs
+title: Create an access review of Azure resource and Azure AD roles in PIM - Azure AD | Microsoft Docs
 description: Learn how to create an access review of Azure resource and Azure AD roles in Azure AD Privileged Identity Management (PIM).
 services: active-directory
 documentationcenter: ''
 author: curtand
-manager: daveba
+manager: KarenH444
 editor: ''
 ms.service: active-directory
 ms.workload: identity
 ms.topic: how-to
 ms.subservice: pim
-ms.date: 8/9/2021
+ms.date: 8/27/2021
 ms.author: curtand
 ms.custom: pim
 ms.collection: M365-identity-device-management
 ---

-# Create an access review of Azure resource and Azure AD roles in Privileged Identity Management
+# Create an access review of Azure resource and Azure AD roles in PIM

 The need for access to privileged Azure resource and Azure AD roles by employees changes over time.
 To reduce the risk associated with stale role assignments, you should regularly review access.
 You can use Azure Active Directory (Azure AD) Privileged Identity Management (PIM) to create access reviews for privileged access to Azure resource and Azure AD roles.
 You can also configure recurring access reviews that occur automatically.
 This article describes how to create one or more access reviews.